tournesol-app/tournesol/backend/ml/README.md

 * handle_data.py uses data_utility.py and provides functions used in core.py to shape data to required format before and after training.

 * In between lies the training structure: the Licchavi() class in licchavi.py.
 The Licchavi class provides the methods set_allnodes(), load_and_update(), output_scores(), save_models() and train() which are called during ml_run(). core.ml_run() creates a Licchavi object and initializes it with the input data (users' comparisons) using set_allnodes() or load_and_update(), then it trains using train(), and finally outputs using output_scores().
-It can optionnally save the training status with save_models() to resume later from it.
+It can optionally save the training status with save_models() to resume later from it.

-* Licchavi objects store the distributed data inside a dictionnary of Node() objects.
+* Licchavi objects store the distributed data inside a dictionary of Node() objects.
 The Node class is defined in nodes.py.<br />
 A Node() contains all user data needed (comparisons, local model, local s parameter, ...).<br />
-Appart from the nodes, a Licchavi object contains a global model for global scores and a history of training monitoring metrics.
+Apart from the nodes, a Licchavi object contains a global model for global scores and a history of training monitoring metrics.

 * During training, Licchavi.train() calls functions from losses.py and metrics.py.<br />
-The training phase concists in a parametrable (in hyperparameters.gin) number of epochs.
-Each epoch is devided in a local step (fitting step), during which all training data is used and a global step, using no input data.
+The training phase consists in a parameterizable (in hyperparameters.gin) number of epochs.
+Each epoch is divided in a local step (fitting step), during which all training data is used and a global step, using no input data.
 The first is an iteration of gradient descent on local parameters, and the second an iteration on global parameters.<br />
 The gradient descent is done wrt the comparison-Licchavi loss (see paper).

 ## The other development modules are in ml/dev/

-* experiments.py is used to customize what we want to test, is is made to be edited.
+* experiments.py is used to customize what we want to test, it is made to be edited.

 * fake_data.py is used to generate artificial data using random "realistic" distributions.
 It allows to have "ground truths" to check the quality of the ml algorithm.

 * licchavi_dev.py defines LicchaviDev(Licchavi) class allowing, inter alia, to use ground truths of generated data to compute an "error" metric.

-* ml_benchmark.py is meant to test the time taken by the different parts of the code, is isn't very developped for now.
+* ml_benchmark.py is meant to test the time taken by the different parts of the code, it isn't very developed for now.

 * plots.py is used to save plots in ml/plots/ at the end of training.
 Plots are describing the training history or the result repartition.

-* visualisation.py is a bunch of utilitary functions to be used mainly directly in experiments.py or calling plot.py module.
+* visualisation.py is a bunch of utility functions to be used mainly directly in experiments.py or calling plot.py module.

 # Notations:
 - node = user : contributor